10 Home Office Workstation Tips: Boost Productivity and Reduce Stress

 Ideally, your elbows should rest by your ribs and form a 90-degree angle with the desktop, allowing your forearms to rest parallel to the ground.
 If there’s a mismatch between your chair height and desk height, there are a few workarounds you can try.

-What to do if your desk is too low: Try placing your desk on furniture risers (UK), which can raise the height by several inches if needed.
+If your desk is too low, try placing your desk on furniture risers, which can raise the height by several inches if needed.
+However, you do want your desk to be stable and not shake.
 If you have a desk with interchangeable legs (like the ones from IKEA), swap them out for a better size.
 Otherwise, you’ll just have to buy a taller desk.

 3. Monitor Height